 - riprap - for teenagers who are facing the loss of someone special

-- The Story Cure by Ella Berthoud, which suggests stories that help children with all sorts of difficulties they might be facing
+- The Story Cure by Ella Berthoud, is a book which suggests stories that help children with all sorts of difficulties they might be facing

 The information on this page is approved by the Information Standard scheme to ensure that it provides accurate and high-quality information.